microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/chart-setdata.md

 ---
 title: "Chart: setData"
-description: "Resets the source data for the chart."
+description: "Resets the source data for the chart."author: "lumine2008"
 ---

 # Chart: setData